 Enthusiastic support of BRT efforts by the Town of Cumberland is evidenced by a new 15-year lease from the Town (as owner of the building) signed in 2019.
 Volunteer efforts since mid-1996 now total more than 54,000 hours and have averaged more than 2000 volunteer hours per year since reopening.

 After an initial four-year, all-volunteer renovation effort, BRT has been open for performances since September, 2000.
 Renovations and improvements are ongoing.
-Future plans include the renovation of the building's 2nd level into a performance area as well as office/meeting and classroom spaces were added in 2018 thanks to a grant from The Champlin Foundation.
-This effort would need to include the purchase and installation of a handicapped-accessible elevator and other necessary electrical, structural and plumbing upgrades and improvements.
+Future plans include the possible renovation of the building's 2nd level into a performance area after office/meeting and classroom spaces were added in 2018 thanks to a grant from The Champlin Foundation.
+This effort would need to include the purchase and installation of a handicapped-accessible elevator and other necessary electrical, structural and plumbing upgrades.
 The first Phase of a major capital improvements plan began in Spring 2016 with the historic repair and renovation of the building's windows and installation of fire-rated window treatments in the main hall.
 Installation of a dual HVAC system in the building's mezzanine and 2nd floor office areas took place in early 2017.
-Support for this project was made possible by a grant from The Champlin Foundations and also by a State Cultural Facilities Grant awarded by the Rhode Island State Council on the Arts.
+Support for this project was made possible by a grant from The Champlin Foundation and also by a State Cultural Facilities Grant awarded by the Rhode Island State Council on the Arts.

 Blackstone River Theatre received another grant from The Champlin Foundation in Nov.
 2017 to create two new classroom spaces on the unused 2nd floor and to renovate the upper floor lobby and stairway leading to the classroom spaces.